tomodachi94/awesome-computercraft/README.md

 - [ReactorControl and TurbineControl](https://pastebin.com/p4zeq7Ma) -  Automatic management of reactors and turbines in Big Reactors.
     - [ReactorControl patched](https://pastebin.com/2ZrbnH5w) -  The preceeding program uses the `parallel` API recursively, which could cause it to break.
 A patch has been developed to fix this.
 - [`cc-mek-scada`](https://github.com/MikaylaFischler/cc-mek-scada) - Configurable control system for Mekanism fission reactors.
+- [`shrekflight`](https://p.sc3.io/t6ZRrJutrN) - A program which provides Creative Mode-like flight and automatic flight to specified coordinates.

 ## Non-Lua programs